 SLIDE the IMAGE to see CULTIVATED STRAWBERRY FRUIT

 The wild strawberry flower is typical rosy rose.

 The only other strawberry-like accessory fruit is produced by an Asian weed, Duchesnia indica, barren (or Indian) strawberry.
 Look for yellow flowers, with large sepal-like bracts alternating with the sepals.

-MOUSEOVER the IMAGE to see BARREN STRAWBERRY FRUIT
+SLIDE the IMAGE to see BARREN STRAWBERRY FRUIT

 Barren strawberry is a creeping vine with trifoliolate leaves.

 The shrubs collectively known as “brambles” –blackberries and raspberries –are members of the family Rosaceae subfamily Rosoidea that are very annoying to walk among (ouch!).
 The one shown below is common blackberry, Rubus allegheniensis.

 Brambles are perennial shrubs that have biennial canes.

 Brambles have an interesting growth form.
 The individual shrubs are perennial, but the stems, called “canes” are biennial, i.e., living for two years.
 During a cane’s first year it is called a “primocane.”
 The primocane is vegetative, producing nice big leaves but no flowers.